SUKOHI/WhiteSheet/README.md

 # WhiteSheet
-A Laravel package to ..
+A Laravel package to get many kinds of DB information through command line.
-* Generate PHP, JS, HTML code related to DB
-* Find column or table name

 (This package is maintained under L5.4)